crystal-lang/crystal-book/Crystal-for-Rubyists.md

 ### Ruby Gems => Crystal Shards

 Many popular Ruby gems have been ported or rewritten in Crystal.
-[Here are some equivalent Crystal Shards for Ruby Gems](https://github.com/crystal-lang/crystal/wiki/Crystal-Shards-for-Ruby-Gems)).
+[Here are some of the equivalent Crystal Shards for Ruby Gems](https://github.com/crystal-lang/crystal/wiki/Crystal-Shards-for-Ruby-Gems).

 -------